 As a Domain Owner, IALA will require interaction within the IHO’s Domain Control Body and the adherence to the timelines of the IHO’s Registry management processes.
 This activity affects the work of the IALA Domain Management and could lead to the involvement of IALA Field Managers and IALA Product Specification developers.
 The IALA committee working structure is not suited to meet the IHO’s S-99 specified timelines of the product specification approval process and involvement between meetings will be necessary.
 Membership to the IHO’s Domain Control Body provides the Submitting Organizations the opportunity to advocate their own proposals.

-IALA Domains Management
+IALA Domain Management

-The IALA Domains Management resides in the IALA Secretariat and coordinates the activities of each of the IALA Field Managers and act as the single point of contact with the IHO.
+The IALA Domain Management resides in the IALA Secretariat and coordinates the activities of each of the IALA Field Managers and acts as the single point of contact with the IHO.

+The structure is shown in Fig 3.
+The Domain Management will be overseen at a technical level by IALA ENAV WG1 (Harmonization).

 IALA Field Manager

-In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, IWRAP and WWRN.
-Fields comprise all relevant domains associated with that Field, e.g. the VTS Field would comprise the IALA VTS domain from the Product Specification Register, the VTS domain from the Feature Concept Dictionary Register, the VTS domain from the Portrayal Register and the VTS domain from the Metadata Register.
+In the context of IHO Registry, IALA currently recognises the following Product Fields: VTS, AtoN Information, IWRAP and PNT.

-Each Field at least one IALA product and one IALA Product Specification.
+Each Field contains at least one IALA product and one IALA Product Specification.
 The IALA Field Manager harmonises the different products / Product Specifications within that Field.
 The IALA Field Manager also considers the usage of entries by others in his Field.

 IALA Product Specification Developer

 A developer is appointed to manage each IALA Product Specification.
 An IALA Product Specification Developer coordinates the development of an IALA Product Specification, coordinates the usage of existing entries in the IHO Registry that are used by that IALA Product Specification and coordinates the creation of new entries required by that IALA Product Specification.
 An IALA Product Specification Developer is able to draw on any Register in the IHO Registry.

+In addition, a Task Group may be set up, with the approval of an IALA Committee, to carry out the development work.
+This Task Group may consiust of invited experts from within and outside the IALA Committee structure.
+It will not necessarily meet during IALA Committee sessions and may not meet physically, if it is possible to carry out the work by e-mail and/or teleconference.

 A list of the individual Product Specification Developers and Field Managers is maintained by the IALA Secretariat.